 |May 19, 2021||City Council Adoption of workshop recommendations - See the list of projects|

 Policy Innovation Workshop on Community Safety, Spring 2021

-The eight-week Policy Innovation Workshop will take place from February - April, 2021.
+The ten-week Policy Innovation Workshop took place from February - April, 2021.
 The Workshop will pair teams of community members and staff to collaboratively brainstorm, research, and test possible policy alternatives using the feedback that has been gathered in the summer and fall.
 See workshop session dates, agendas, and recordings.

 The goal of the Workshop was to maximize community and staff engagement on a topic about which many feel strongly, while also moving the conversation toward actionable steps for Council consideration.
 The workshop will end with team presentations to the Budget and Finance Committee in April on promising concepts that could form the basis for pilot programs to include in the FY 2021-22 budget.
-Recordings of the four workshop sessions will be posted to this website.
 See the roster of workshop participants.